Last updated: June 2026

 • Fuel coordination

-• Communication between crew, handler and ops desk
+• Communication between crew, handler and operations desk

-AAES provides ground handling services in Africa with operations-led coordination for commercial, private, cargo and charter movements.
+AAES provides ground handling coordination in Africa with operations-led support for commercial, private, cargo and charter movements.

 Jet A-1 Fuel Coordination at JKIA